kennyhx2/Submarine-Titans-AI/README.md

 The first version of this program will be launched at the end of April 2021.

 ST players can download the update.
 The main contents of this update are as follows:
-1. Significantly enhance the computer intelligence of the SI family;
+1. Significantly enhance the computer intelligence of the SI race;
 2. Restored the flagship protection type game;
 3. The number and types of fleets of various ethnic groups have been adjusted;
 4. The computer's attack strategy has been optimized, and the computer is more intelligent;